SaraRasoulian/WebAPI-Sample-DotNet-7/README.md

 #### 3. Run the migrations

-open the Sample.sln file in visual studio, then in package manager console tab, run:
+open Sample.sln file in visual studio, then in package manager console tab, run:

 `update-database`

-this command will generate the database schema in the postgres container
+this command will generate the database schema in the postgres container.

 ## Contributions
 Contributions are welcomed!
 If you identify areas for improvement, please feel free to raise an issue or submit a pull request.